zpatronus/iclicker_join_class_alarm/README.md

 ## Known Limitations

 - Due to modern browser restrictions, the alarm **may not play automatically**.
+It's a browser security feature that disables video/audio autoplay without user interaction and there's nothing I can do about it.
-  - A possible way to bypass this restriction is to: 1.
+  - A possible way to bypass this restriction is to have some interactions first: 1.
 Enter the course page; 2.
 Click "Class History"; 3.
 Click "Overview".
 By doing so, the browser records your interaction, thus allowing autoplay.
 - **Focus mode or similar settings must be turned off to receive notifications**.

 ## How to Install and Use with Tampermonkey